Angela McGlowan

-Angela McGlowan (born March 2, 1970) is an American Republican political commentator, best-selling author, and CEO of Political Strategies & Insights (PSI), a government affairs, political strategy, public relations, and advocacy consulting firm based in Oxford, Mississippi, and Washington, D.C.
+Angela McGlowan (born March 2, 1970) is an American Republican political commentator, best-selling author, and businesswoman.
 She is a contributor on Fox News, covering politics, special interest groups, and lobbies.

 McGlowan was 1994 Miss District of Columbia USA.
 She is the author of the 2007 book Bamboozled: How Americans Are Being Exploited by the Lies of the Liberal Agenda.
 In 2010, she placed third in the Republican primary for a Congressional seat in Mississippi.

 Early life and education

 McGlowan was born and raised in Oxford, Mississippi.
 Her mother, Alberta, born in Hernando, Mississippi, failed sixth grade because she had to pick cotton, and had to work four jobs to support five children.
 Her father, James Thomas McGlowan, was a professor, a United Methodist minister, a civil rights worker, and a community activist who was also the first principal from 1958 to 1960 of Hernando Central (now called Oak Grove Central Elementary School), a building for African-American students from grades 1-12 during segregation; he died of cancer in 1982 when she was 12 years old.

 She attended Lafayette High School in Oxford.
 McGlowan then attended the University of Mississippi, where she earned a B.A. in public administration with an emphasis on criminal justice and political science in 1993.
 While attending the university, she was a member of the school's dance team, the Rebelettes.
 She was Miss Magnolia in 1993.
 McGlowan was 1994 Miss District of Columbia USA.
 McGlowan has a mixed ethnic background which includes African American, Native American, Scottish, and Irish ancestry.